samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 - Cloning windows with over 1,000 lines takes less than 1 second to complete.
 - Custom contingencies are in place to minimize output errors.
 They modify the output of ahkv2converter to suit this specific use case.
 - The function-call converts to v2 using ahkv2converter.
-- The GitHub repository includes custom code for autogui.
+- The Changes_of_note folder highlights modification made in the base code.
 - It is compatible with embedded ahk exe files from ahkconverter.
 You do not need ahkv1 or v2 installed.
 In theory, this setup should enable portable execution.